marimatush/my-tools/README.md

 This repository contains tools which automate my day-to-day activities

-## Scripts:
+## Scripts

-- Create-NewMonthSchedult - This script generates a new file with extension .todo and contains a list of calendar days of the next month.
+- Create-NewMonthTodo.ps1 - This script generates a new file with extension .todo and contains a list of calendar days of the next month.